AdobeDocs/pass.en/help/authentication/identify-protected-resources.md

 ## Media RSS Format {#media_rss}

-Resources can be identified by a simple string (a unique identifier for a channel), or can be represented in Media RSS format (MRSS), as agreed between Adobe (or an Adobe Pass authentication authorized partner) and the participating MVPDs and Programmers.
+Resources can be identified by a simple string (a unique identifier for a channel), or can be represented in Media RSS format (MRSS), as agreed between Adobe (or an Adobe Pass Authentication authorized partner) and the participating MVPDs and Programmers.
 The RSS string used as a resource specifier can include additional information, such as ratings and parental-control metadata.

 If you use a simple resource identifier, such as "TNT", it is assumed to represent a channel, and is translated into this RSS resource specifier: